 This next section is something that has to be considered with the price of a wedding venue.
 What exactly are you getting?
 Are there a bunch of things included or are you going to spend another $1000-$3000 on other things?
 Again, this is something you should ask them.

 There is a big difference from venue to venue when it comes to what’s included.
-Some include basically nothing and others include everything you need.
+Some include basically nothing and others include everything you need like The Garden Room.
 Some of the most common things are tables, linens, and a day of coordinator.
 All of these have value, so make sure you take it into consideration with the price.